UM-PEPL/HallThruster.jl/docs/src/explanation/physics.md

 # Physics model

-HallThruster.jl solves the quasineutral plasma equations of motion for a Hall Thruster along the thruster's channel centerline (the z-axis).
+HallThruster.jl solves the 1-D quasineutral plasma equations of motion for a Hall thruster in the axial ($z$) direction, averaged across the thruster's discharge channel.
 We solve seperate models for neutral particles, ions, and electrons.
 Neutrals are assumed to have constant velocity and temperature and are tracked by a single continuity equation.
 Ions are assumed isothermal and unmagnetized.
 Multiple ion species with different charge states are supported, and each is tracked by a continuity equation and a momentum equation.
 We employ the drift-diffusion approximation for electrons, which reduces the electron momentum equation to a generalized Ohm's law.
-Charge conservation is then used to solve for the electrostatic potential.
-The electron temperature is determined by solving an equation for the conservation of electron internal energy.
-The model is based upon the work presented in [K. Hara, *Non-oscillatory quasineutral fluid model of cross-field discharge plasmas*, Physics of Plasmas 25, 123508, 2018](https://aip.scitation.org/doi/pdf/10.1063/1.5055750).
-See [Configuration](@ref) for supported gases.
-Xenon is the standard, Krypton is fully supported and in theory any monoatomic gas can be used as propellant in the simulation.
+This, in combination with charge conservation, allows us to solve for the electrostatic potential and discharge current.
+Finally, we determine the electron temperature solving an equation for the conservation of electron internal energy.

 ## Neutrals